mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Apart from the type used to express failures, the `getSalaryGapWithMax` function is very similar to the one we implemented using the `Result` type, or the `Option` type in the part one.
-Another thing that is similar to the previous implementations is the pain in reading such code.
+Apart from the type used to express failures, the `getSalaryGapWithMax` function is similar to the one we implemented using the `Result` type or the `Option` type in part one.
+Another thing similar to the previous implementations is the pain of reading such code.
 We have a lot of nested calls, no monadic support, and it's not easy to understand what's going on.

-As we might guess, Arrow offers us the usual DSL to simplify the composition of `Either` instances, and it's called `either`.
-The `either.eager` DSL is the non suspending counterpart:
+As we might guess, Arrow offers us a DSL to simplify the composition of `Either` instances, and it's called `Either`.
+The `either.eager` DSL is the non-suspending counterpart:

 ```kotlin
 // Arrow SDK